rfsilva1/covid19timeseries/README.md

 # Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19 - Code and datasets
 ## Description
 This repository contains the code and datasets for the paper Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19, by Roberto F. Silva, Bruna L. Barreira, Fernando Xavier, Antônio M. Saraiva, and Carlos E. Cugnasca.
-This paper was accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
-Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
+This paper was published at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
+Descriptions of the implementation and the dataset are contained in the paper (link: https://sol.sbc.org.br/index.php/sbcas/article/view/11525/11388).
 The code is composed of 3 Colab notebooks:
 1. Adaboost_for_newcases___Final_Github.ipynb -> contains the implementations of the AdaBoost
 2. Gradient_Boosting_for_newcases___Final_Github.ipynb -> contains the implementations of the GBR
 3. Sarima_Arima_Ensembles___Final_Github.ipynb -> contains the implementations of the Sarima, Arima, and all Ensemble models (econometrics ensembles: (i) Arima+Sarima; (ii) ML ensembles: AdaBoost+GBR; and (iii) ensembles of all models: Arima+Sarima+AdaBoost+GBR

 The code was developed by Bruna Lobato Barreira and Roberto Fray da Silva.

-Reference of the paper: XXX (reference of the paper).
+Reference of the paper and to cite this repository:
-To cite this repository: XXX (reference of the paper)
+SILVA, R. F.; BARREIRA, B. L. ; XAVIER, F. ; SARAIVA, A. M. ; CUGNASCA, C.E. .
+Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19.
+In: 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020, Salvador.
+Anais do 20 Simpósio Brasileiro de Computação Aplicada à Saúde (SBCAS), 2020. v.
+1.

 ## To Do (further research, out of the scope of this paper):
 - substitute the hardcoded values on the ensembles notebook